 By far the most popular daybed size is the “twin daybed”.
 It takes exactly the same size mattress as a twin bed (39″ x 75″).

-As you can see Twin Daybeds are the most popular.
-This is because they’re great for both sitting and sleeping on.
+Twin Daybeds are the most popular because they’re great for both sitting and sleeping on.

 The next most popular option is the Narrow Twin.
 This is because they make great benches since your legs can easily fit on the narrower 30-inch wide mattress while still being a viable option for kids or small adults to sleep on occasionally.